 Is traditional media doomed?

-With YouTube, Netflix and other on-demand video platforms going from strength to strength, and Spotify replacing many commuters listening to Radio, it’s not hard to see the potential plateau of traditional media, with much of the increased ad spend also shifting to online mediums.
+With YouTube, Netflix and other on-demand video platforms going from strength to strength, and Spotify replacing many driver’s daily commutes listening to Radio, it’s not hard to see the potential plateau of traditional media, with much of the increased ad spend also shifting to online mediums.

 On the other hand, it’s clear that radio and TV have maintained ground and are even projected to grow slightly, despite the intense competition from newer mediums.

 Sure, newspaper circulation and ad spend are down, but just like e-books haven’t killed physical books, there will always be a place for print media.
 The same goes for TV & Radio.
 They’re not so much about the variety of content and the rapid access to on-demand information, but more about the convenience of these mediums (eg. generating “playlists” for you!) and the social aspect of gathering around the TV to watch shows that your friends and colleagues will discuss for days to come.
-Also, live sport & talkback radio is a significant driver for the success of traditional platforms.
+Also, live sport is a big driver for the success of traditional platforms also.

 Ad spend is shifting from traditional media to online platforms at an alarming rate, with the biggest loser being print media.
 Businesses need to ensure they have a robust online presence to avoid losing customers.